 NEW YORK (AP) - Green Day’s Billie Joe Armstrong is headed to treatment for substance abuse.

 “One minute left, one minute (expletive) left.
-You’re gonna give me (expletive) one minute? … I’m not (expletive) Justin Bieber, you (expletives)!” he yelled (Bieber was not part of the night’s festivities).
+You’re gonna give me (expletive) one minute? … I’m not (expletive) Justin Bieber, you (expletives)!” he yelled (although Bieber was not part of the night’s festivities).

 Armstrong smashed his guitar before leaving the stage.

-In a statement to The Associated Press, Green Day apologized “to those they offended at the iHeartRadio Festival” and said the set was not cut short by Clear Channel, host of the two-day festival.
+In a statement to The Associated Press, Green Day apologized “to those they offended at the iHeartRadio Festival” and said its set was not cut short by Clear Channel, the host of the two-day festival.

-The Grammy-winning band also is canceling some promotional appearances.
+The Grammy winning band also is canceling some of its promotional appearances.
 It is due to release the album “Uno” on Tuesday, the follow-up to “21st Century Breakdown,” released three years ago.
 “Uno” is the first in a trilogy of albums; the second is to be out in November, and the last in January.
 The band is due to kick off a nationwide tour Nov.
 26 in Seattle.